Complaints and Opposition to ChatGPT

 by | Apr 9, 2023

-Here’s an initial list of complaints, lawsuits and civil or government opposition to the ChatGPT AI tool, or ” ChatTNT “, as I prefer to call it, for its destructive capabilities- alongside its useful ones, as always.
+Here’s a regularly updated list of complaints, lawsuits and civil or government opposition to the ChatGPT AI tool, or ” ChatTNT “, as I prefer to call it, for its destructive capabilities- alongside its useful ones, as always.

 Yoshua Bengio, one of the three AI pionneers from Canada and head of the MILA (Montreal Institute for Learning Algorithms) in Montreal, compared chatGPT to nuclear technology.